 • Weaknesses in capacity of all actors specifically on these matters.

-• Lack of awareness and will in political circles and conservation organizations and agencies about addressing local rights in protected areas in many countries.
+• Lack of awareness and will in political circles and amongst conservation organizations and agencies about addressing human rights in protected areas in many countries.

 • Specific conflicts over land and resource use where governments tend to lean towards ripping economic and political benefits than to meeting the needs of the communities, such in cases where protected areas are subject to extractive industry operations.